ansolantz/pac-man/README.md

  - Create Splash screen
  - Create Game Screen
  - Create Game Over Screen
- - Create the files for main.js, game.js and pacman.js
+ - Create the files index.html, style.css, main.js, game.js, pacman.js and ghost.js
  - Create Loop
- - Make sure pacman can move in all 4 directions
+ - Make sure PacMan can move in all 4 directions
  - Make sure PacMan is restricted by the borders of the playfield.
- - PacMan can eat a candy and it disapears
+ - PacMan can eat a candy and it disappears.
- - PacMan get a point when a candy is eaten
+ - PacMan get a point when a candy is eaten.
  - If PacMan eats all the candy, the game is finished (PacMan wins)
  - Add ghosts
  - If PacMan hits or is hit by a ghost, he dies and the game is over (PacMan looses)